Wit-K/Guide-to-CO2-Reduction/analysis.md

 ---

-## 2. Phase 1: Data Collection (The Raw Inputs)
+## 2. Phase 1: Data Collection
-Before doing any calculations, a researcher must aggregate three specific types of data.
+Before doing any calculations, a researcher must collects three specific types of data.

-### A. Electrical Data (The "Easy" Part)
+### A. Electrical Data
-If you are using a potentiostat or a multimeter, these numbers are provided automatically.
+If you are using a potentiostat or even a multimeter, these numbers are provided automatically.
 *   **Current ($I$):** The rate of electron flow, measured in Amperes (A) or Milliamperes (mA).
 *   **Voltage ($V$):** The potential difference applied, measured in Volts (V).
 *   **Time ($t$):** The duration of the electrolysis, measured in Seconds (s).